Last Updated on: 27th September 2023, 08:21 am

 Once a parrot associates that motion with the experience, it may incorporate this into its body language.
 By mimicking the scratching motion, it may be asking if you’ll rub the area.

 Cleaning or Filing

-Signs That Your Parrot Likes You
+Signs That A Parrot Likes You

 It may even grind against your neck to show love or click as a greeting.
-You can be sure your parrot loves you when these signs of affection accompany beak grinding:
+You can be sure that a parrot loves you when the following signs of affection accompany beak grinding: